-Any operation that reduces the emissions (both GHG and local pollutants) of vehicles or the transport system.
+• Any operation that reduces the emissions (both GHG and local pollutants) of vehicles or the transport system.

-17 Ref: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH
+18 Ref: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH

-17 Her.
-Deutsche Gesenschaft für internationale Zusahmenarbeit (GIZ) Gribbi 18 Improved internet connectivity may also contribute significantly, to the avoidance or reduction of travel, however, it does not fit readily into the Clean Transportation project category.
+19 Improved internet connectivity may also contribute significantly, to the avoidance or reduction of travel, however, it does not fit readily into the Clean Transportation project category.